charlverster/mock_twitter_feed/README.md

 ### Installing

 - Clone this repository to your machine.
-- In your terminal, navigate to the `mysql_docker` folder.
-Build the dockerfile with:
+- In your terminal, navigate to the `mysql_docker` folder where the `Dockerfile` is and build the dockerfile with:
 ```
 docker build -t mysqlserver .
 ```
+This builds the MySql docker image and runs the scripts inside the `mysql_docker/sql-scripts` folder to set up the MySQL database.

-- Navigate to the `src` folder and build Ubuntu dockerfile with:
+- In your terminal, navigate to the `src` folder where the `Dockerfile` is and build Ubuntu dockerfile with:
 ```
 docker build -t ubuntu_container .
 ```

-- Run the docker containers with:
+- In your terminal, navigate back to the main directory where the `docker-compose.yml` file is and run the docker containers with:
 ```
 docker-compose up -d
 ```